bretmullinix/ansible-molecule-for-beginners/t1-getting-started/readme.md

           - /sys/fs/cgroup:/sys/fs/cgroup:ro
        ```

    1. **verify.yml**:  The ansible code to run after running the ansible role.
-The code checks for the changes,
-   and if they haven't occurred, the molecule test fails.
+   The code checks for proper changes, and if they haven't occurred, the molecule test fails.

     So we have to remember that we want to do **Test Driven Development** when we create any new code.
 So lets begin.